singh1114/blockchain-dev.xyz/_posts/2021-05-15-third-generation-blockchain-cardano.md

 ## Second generation of cryptocurrency - Ethereum

-This generation provided the ability for the developers to somehow add stuff on top of Blockchain allowing them to build their own stuff using code.
+This generation provided the ability to the developers to somehow add stuff on top of Blockchain allowing them to build their own stuff using code.
 So essentially, now developers can push their own stuff onto the Blockchain and build different apps on it.

 These apps essentially were not financial service-related.
 All these things helped Ethereum to have the biggest developer base.